Loading...

 Dating BPHS precisely is difficult.
 The core astronomical content may originate from 1500-1200 BCE, while later chapters on remedies and certain yoga combinations were likely added over centuries.
 What matters for practitioners is that the system works – and its internal consistency is remarkable for a text of such scope.

-BPHS is organized in a logical progression.
+BPHS is organised in a logical progression.
 Chapters 1-2 introduce the purpose of Jyotish.
 Chapter 3 defines Graha (planetary) properties.
 Chapter 4 describes Rashi (sign) nature.
 Chapters 5-11 cover subsidiary charts (Shadvarga, Saptavarga).
 Chapters 12-25 give house-by-house results.
-Chapters 26-33 handle special lagnas and strengths.

-Chapters 34-41 contain the yoga encyclopedia — Raja Yogas, Dhana Yogas, Arishta Yogas.
-Chapters 42-50 describe dasha systems (including the Vimshottari in Chapter 46).
-Chapters 51-86 cover advanced topics like Ashtakavarga, Longevity, and Female Horoscopy.
+Chapters 34-41 contain the yoga encyclopaedia – Raja Yogas, Dhana Yogas, Arishta Yogas.
+Chapter 46 describes the Vimshottari dasha.
+Chapters 51-86 cover advanced topics.
 The final chapters (87-97) prescribe remedial measures for every planetary affliction.